JoeyOuwens/TimePlanner/README.md

 download a new sdk.
 For the usage of an existing SDK, you'll have to go to `tools > options > Xamarin > Android Settings > Android SDK Location` and then select the folder of your sdk.

+NOTE: you have to download/install all node packages, this can be done by browsing to the project root and then run `npm install`.

 After this you can just run the web server and with the android studio emulator you can navigate to your ip-address, e.g. http://192.168.1.2:1337 and then you're able to add the page to your home screen `settings > Add to Home screen`